godotengine/godot-docs/classes/class_input.rst

 |void| **vibrate_handheld**\ (\ duration_ms\: :ref:`int<class_int>` = 500, amplitude\: :ref:`float<class_float>` = -1.0\ ) :ref:`🔗<class_Input_method_vibrate_handheld>`

-Vibrate the handheld device for the specified duration in milliseconds.
+Starts vibrating the handheld device for the specified duration in milliseconds.

 \ ``amplitude`` is the strength of the vibration, as a value between ``0.0`` and ``1.0``.
 If set to ``-1.0``, the default vibration strength of the device is used.